We are currently integrated with Dolphin Management (Orthodontic).

 It is highly recommended that you enter the responsible party’s social security number when requesting a ZACC grade.
 A request submitted without a social security number will have a higher likelihood of returning a “no record” result rather than a useful credit grade.

-In Vermont and New York, unlike most states, there is a legal requirement to have a signature from the responsible party authorizing you to obtain a credit report before you use ZACC to obtain a credit grade.
+Some states do have a legal requirement to have a signature from the responsible party authorizing you to obtain a credit report before you use ZACC to obtain a credit grade.
 Even if this were not a legal requirement, we believe it is appropriate that each of your patients or responsible parties be formally notified that you are going to obtain a credit report.

 For suggested language, see the bottom of the new patient history form available here.